-Little more than 15 years ago, on February 4, 2004, 19-year old Harvard student Mark Zuckerberg, along with some of his classmates, launched a little website called Thefacebook.
+Over 15 years ago, on February 4, 2004, then-19-year old Harvard student Mark Zuckerberg, along with some of his classmates, launched a little website called Thefacebook.

-Within three years, the social network added 350 million users and in the summer of 2012 it became the first online service of its kind to reach 1 billion monthly active users.
-Until today, despite being shrouded in controversy over its (mis)handling of user privacy, Facebook just keeps on growing.
-In the past quarter alone, Facebook added 39 million monthly active users, bringing its total user base to an astonishing 2.41 billion.
+Within three years, the social network added 350 million users.
+In the summer of 2012, it became the first online service of its kind to reach 1 billion monthly active users.